Spend $75.00 to get free shipping

 Stinging Nettles

-Urtica dioica, commonly called Stinging Nettles, is an herbaceous perennial plant that lives in the wet soils of our Oregon Coast range.
+Stinging nettle is an herbaceous perennial plant that lives in the wet soils of our Oregon Coast range.
 They get their name from the small hairs found on the leaves and stems that cause a stinging sensation when in contact with the skin.
-For centuries, the leaves of nettles have been eaten as a wild food in early spring, as well as being brewed as a tea when dried.
+Don't worry, this sting is denatured when dried and consumed as tea.
+For centuries, the leaves of nettles have been eaten as a nutrient-dense wild food in early spring, as well as being brewed as a tea when dried.
 Stinging nettles were also used for fiber as it was woven into a high quality fabric on par with flax or hemp fibers.

-Our nettle leaf dominant brews, The Seeker and The Protector, produce an earthy, grassy umami-like infusion that is nourishing in the mouth and body.
+A tea brewed with stinging nettle produces an earthy, grassy infusion that is nourishing in the mouth and body.

 More information regarding the medicinal benefits of stinging nettles.